Lexan10/Redwell-Project/README.md

 # Redwell-Project
-A 2D videogame inspired in a Pokemon visuals but with some mystery in it.
+A 2D video game inspired by the visual style of classic Pokémon titles, with a narrative twist and a touch of mystery.

 ## License